OlegKonings/DP13_suka/README.md

 =========

-Not a problem which maps well to a GPU, but anyway still 3-5 times faster.
+Not a problem which maps well to a GPU, but anyway still 4-9 times faster.
 Is a hybrid implementation.

-NOTE: CPU version compiled with all optimizations (-O2) on a turbo 3.9 Ghz i7.
+NOTE: CPU version compiled with all optimizations (-O2) on a  4.5 Ghz i7-4820.
+GPU GTX Titan X

 ____
 <table>